-The allegation of dumping is based on the comparison between the normal values previously established in the original investigation in accordance with ADR 62.3, and the export price derived from the import statistics obtained from South African Revenue
+The allegation of dumping is based on the comparison between the normal values previously established in the original investigation in accordance with ADR 62.3, and the export price determined in the same original investigation.
+On this basis, the Commission found that there was prima facie evidence of dumping, and the dumping margin was determined to be 129.15%.